 It is with great pride that we welcome you to our True North family.
-Not only will this Family handbook introduce you to many of the practical questions you have about the operation of the schools, but it will also deepen your knowledge of our mission at True North.
+Not only will this Family Handbook introduce you to many of the practical questions you have about the operation of the schools, but it will also deepen your knowledge of our mission at True North.

 We are honored that you've chosen to trust True North with the well-being of your child.
-Every decision we make as a school is around the best interest of your child and in helping them to develop them into well-rounded citizens and full human beings.
+Every decision we make as a school is centered on the best interest of your child and in helping them to develop into well-rounded citizens and full human beings.
 We believe classical liberal arts is most relevant in our current times as it addresses students in all the depth and breadth of their humanity.
-We ask the perennial questions that remain at the heart of life: what constitutes a just society?
+We ask the perennial questions that remain at the heart of life: What constitutes a just society?
 How do I lead a good life?
 What is good, noble and true?
-Each month we focus on a virtue essential to the liberal arts model of education.
-Virtues are taught through stories read during our daily, Morning Assembly and are modeled in the culture and discipline of our school.
+Each month, we focus on a virtue essential to the liberal arts model of education.
+Virtues are taught through stories read during our daily Morning Assembly and are modeled in the culture and discipline of our school.

-This handbook contains excerpts from True North's full policy manual and should serve as your parent guide regarding important rules and procedures to be acquainted with as a True North family member.
+This handbook contains information that serves as your parent guide regarding important rules and procedures to be acquainted with and adhered to as a True North family member in the best interest of all children.

 Please take the time to read through this handbook carefully and keep it on hand throughout the year to reference as needed.
 Not only will the handbook answer many of the practical questions you have about the operation of the school, but it will also deepen your knowledge of the mission of our school.
+Additionally, the handbook serves as your quick guide to schoolwide events, important contacts, news and other pertinent information that will foster a positive experience at True North Classical Academy.
 To best keep up to date we encourage you to continually visit our website at www.tnclassical.org.
-This contains updated events, contact, news and other information that is posted in a timely manner.